jonhassall/narrativedownloader/README.md

 # Contributions

 Contributions to the project are welcome, although it is likely the hosted cloud platform from Narrative AB will no longer exist by November 2016, making this downloader useless.

+# Notes

+**public_html** contains a HTML page allowing you to retrieve an access token from the Narrative Platform.
+**cli** contains PHP commandline scripts.
+Open a command prompt, change to the cli directory, and run `php narrativeclipdownloader.php`